Skip to main content

 Stormwater Runoff

-Projected increases in the frequency and intensity of heavy precipitation events can create more stormwater runoff which can carry harmful nutrients, sediments, and pollutants into waterbodies.
+Projected increases in the frequency and intensity of heavy precipitation events can create more stormwater runoff.
+Stormwater runoff can carry harmful nutrients, sediments, and pollutants into waterbodies.

 Erosion and Sedimentation

-Heavier downpours and more frequent and intense storms can carry sediment in stormwater runoff and increase river and stream velocity that leads to higher erosion rates.
+Heavier downpours and more frequent and intense storms can carry sediment in stormwater runoff.
+These events can also increase river and stream velocity, which leads to higher erosion rates.

 Algal Blooms

-Higher air temperatures will also have a corresponding affect on water temperature.
+Higher air temperatures will also have a corresponding effect on water temperature.
 Warmer waters, in combination with increased nutrients, can lead to more common outbreaks of harmful algal blooms.

 Related Information